This article was originally published in June 2011 and has been updated.

 While premenopausal women with too much estrogen tend to have the pear-shaped body type — with more weight at the hips — both men and menopausal women with this estrogen excess exhibit an apple shape with more fat accumulation in the abdominal area.
-In fact, excess estrogen is as much a risk factor for obesity — in both sexes — as poor eating habits and lack of exercise.

 What causes estrogen dominance?

 There are only two ways to accumulate excess estrogen in the body: we either produce too much of it on our own, or acquire it from our environment or diet.
 Unfortunately, accumulating estrogen is not hard.
 We are constantly exposed to estrogen-like compounds in foods that contain toxic pesticides, herbicides, and growth hormones.
 Many of these toxins are known to cause weight gain, which serves to fuel the production of more estrogen from our own fat cells.
-More weight gain then leads to insulin resistance which, you guessed it, increases the risk of estrogen dominance.

 The signs and symptoms of estrogen dominance